On This Page

 The large number of people made it so you had to wait in a line for virtually everything.
 Lines.
 And lines.
 And still more lines.

-The whole cruise had a somewhat overall cheesy vibe to it.
+The whole cruise had an overall cheesy vibe to it.

 Your time at each port was limited, I felt like I only got a mere glimpse of each place.